superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 - **avgdl** is the average document length
 - **k1** and **b** are tunable constants

-Notice that it is a refined version of the [TF-IDF(Term-Frequency Inverse-Document Frequency)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm.
+Notice that the BM25 algorithm is a refined version of the [TF-IDF(Term-Frequency Inverse-Document Frequency)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm.

 ### Vector Search
-**Dense vectors or embeddings** are arrays with a high number of dimensions, filled predominantly with meaningful, non-zero values.
+**Dense vectors, or embeddings** are arrays with a high number of dimensions, filled predominantly with meaningful, non-zero values.
 Machine learning frequently employs these to represent the underlying semantics and connections of words in a numerical format, thereby effectively encapsulating their semantic essence.
-Dense vector search is a method of finding similar items in a vector space that is used in semantic search systems.
+Dense vector search is a method used in semantic search systems for finding similar items in a vector space.

-A common approach for vector search is the [cosine similarity search algorithm](https://en.wikipedia.org/wiki/Cosine_similarity).
-It is calculated as the result of the dot product of the vectors, normalized by the multiplication of their magnitudes.
+A common approach to vector search is [cosine similarity search](https://en.wikipedia.org/wiki/Cosine_similarity).
+Cosine similarity is calculated as the result of the dot product of the vectors, normalized by the multiplication of their magnitudes.
 The nearer the outcome is to 1, the greater the similarity between the vectors.

 **C(A,B) = cos(θ) = A.B / ||A|| ||B||**

 ### Combination
 The results from each algorithm have to be fused to choose the best outcome.
 There are various strategies to combine them and get a score.
-Typically, we require a certain formula to balance the keyword search score and vector search score as per the requirements.
+Typically, we use a certain formula to balance the keyword search score and vector search score to meet our requirements.
+Here's the formula we use:
 **H = (1-α) K + αV**

 where,